 All parties seeking to undertake native vegetation clearing are strongly encouraged to obtain further advice from Council before commencing works, as serious financial and civil penalties may apply for illegal clearing activities.

-If a development has addressed all of the Performance outcomes of the Environmental Significance overlay code, to avoid, minimise, and mitigate impacts on Matters of Local and State Environmental Significance, and there is still a significant residual impact, then the development may still be approved, by providing for an environmental offset.
+If a development has addressed all of the Performance outcomes of the Environmental Significance overlay code, to avoid, minimise, and mitigate impacts on Matters of Local and State Environmental Significance, and there is still a significant residual impact, then the development may still be approved, by providing an environmental offset.
 These offsets may be provided as financial offsets, or land based offsets.

-The City Plan identifies conceptual high order corridors in its Strategic Framework mapping.
+City Plan identifies conceptual high order corridors in its Strategic Framework mapping.

-In implementing these corridors, the City Plan relies on the combination of Environmental Management, Conservation and Recreation and Open Space zones as well as the environmental significance overlay and waterway corridors and wetlands overlay.
+In implementing these corridors, City Plan relies on the combination of Environmental Management, Conservation and Recreation and Open Space zones as well as the environmental significance overlay and waterway corridors and wetlands overlay.
 These map where habitat values are, but also include provisions within their respective codes to ensure that assessable development does not prevent wildlife movement across the landscape.

-Performance Outcomes PO13-PO17 of the Environmental Significance overlay code also includes provisions that address ecological corridors.
+Performance Outcomes PO13-PO17 of the Environmental Significance overlay code also include provisions that address ecological corridors.
 It is also noted that on 21 February 2018, Council resolved to adopt the Wildlife Connections Plan 2018, Wildlife Connections Action Plan 2018-2023 and Wildlife Connections Plan - Descriptions and Locations 2018.
 The Wildlife Connections Plan 2018-2028 aims to identify and provide priority actions for the management, protection and enhancement of a network of core wildlife habitat and connecting corridors at a city wide scale.
-Five categories of wildlife habitat corridors have been defined and include established corridors, regional riparian corridors, coastal foreshore corridors, enhancement corridors and stepping stone corridors.
+Five (5) categories of wildlife habitat corridors have been defined and include established corridors, regional riparian corridors, coastal foreshore corridors, enhancement corridors and stepping stone corridors.
 The priority objectives and outcomes for each corridor are to improve corridor habitat, prevent wildlife deaths, reduce impacts on corridors and protect corridor habitat.

-In order to achieve the objectives of the plan, Council will consider undertaking a major amendment to the Redland City Plan, most likely through changes to the Environmental Significance Overlay code.
-As per the minutes from the 21 February 2018 meeting, this will be the first major amendment to the City Plan considered by Council.
+In order to achieve the objectives of the plan, Council will consider undertaking a major amendment to City Plan, most likely through changes to the Environmental Significance Overlay code.
+As per the minutes from the 21 February 2018 meeting, this will be the first major amendment to City Plan considered by Council.